GujjulaNandinireddy/TO-DO-/README.md

 💾 Persistent data: Tasks are saved in local storage so they remain even after refreshing the page.

 📁 Project structure :

-│
+-> README.md         # Detail description about the project and usage manual

-├── index.html          # The main HTML file defining the app structure.
+index.html ->       # The main HTML file defining the app structure.

-│
-├── 📁 CSS
-│     ├── main.css      # The main stylesheet for page layout and styling.
+ 📁 CSS -> main.css # The main stylesheet for page layout and styling.

-│
-├── 📁 JS
+ 📁 JS
-│     ├── main.js        # The main JavaScript file for task functionality and theme management.
+   -> main.js         # The main JavaScript file for task functionality and theme management.
-│     └── time.js        # Script for displaying the current date and time.
+   ->time.js        # Script for displaying the current date and time.
-|
-└──   README.md          # Detail description about the project and usage manual

 DEMO OUTPUT :